CVTEA accreditation policies and procedures

 10. Curriculum

 10a.
 The curriculum must prepare graduates who will be fully capable of performing in a wide variety of professional roles within the veterinary field.
-At the completion of the curriculum, graduates must have attained entry-level skills needed to support companion animal, equine, and food animal practice, biomedical research, and other veterinary medical activities.
+At the completion of the curriculum, graduates must have attained entry-level skills and knowledge needed to support companion animal, equine, and food animal practice, biomedical research, and other veterinary medical activities.
 The curriculum shall provide a foundation in veterinary technology that will prepare the student to successfully become credentialed and inspire the student to continue life-long learning.
 Opportunities should exist throughout the curriculum for students to gain an understanding of the important influences of diversity and inclusion in veterinary medicine.

 10b.
 The specific courses shall teach basic medical science, communication, critical thinking, decision-making, and clinical application skills.
 Integration of nursing, technical, and medical skills within the curriculum must use live animals.
 Whenever possible, animal nursing skills should be developed in a setting and under conditions that are a reflection of the manner in which graduates will use these skills.